sniperyyc/toy_web_crawler/README.md

-# a toy web crawler
+# a toy web crawler， just for fun :)

 ## step1: install Chrome and driver on Linux
 ```